terrytaylorbonn/terrytaylorbonn.github.io/index.md

 <br>

-**This site covers AI models and agents**.
-The organization and core concepts of this site are my own original.
+**This site covers AI models and agents** (with extensive demos and my own take on core AI concepts).

 <br>